 Checking Out: Only the names on the emergency card can check students out of school.
 We will require photo identification for checking students out of school.
 Parents/guardians should come to the main office entrance to check students out.
 Checkouts cannot be done by phone.
 WE WILL NOT CHECK STUDENTS OUT OF SCHOOL AFTER 1:30 P.M.

 Skipping/unauthorized area: All students are to be in the proper class area at all times.
 Skipping is addressed if the student boards a bus to attend school and does not, or if the student is not in assigned areas at assigned times.
 First offense will result in student warning and placed in the Choice program.
-Continuing offenses will become insubordination because students are refusing to carry out reasonable directions of authorized school personnel and will result in out-of-suspension.
+Continuing offenses will become insubordination because students are refusing to carry out reasonable directions of authorized school personnel and will result in out-of-school suspension.

 Dress Code: Dress code is covered in the Code of Conduct.

 Students who fail to follow the Dress Code Policy set forth by Ridge Community HS will be referred to the Choice room.
 A phone call will be made home to request a change of clothing and a referral will be documented.
 The student will stay in the Choice Room until the proper clothing is brought for them to change into.
-The fourth (4) offense will become insubordination because students are refusing to carry out reasonable directions of authorized school personnel and will result in a one (1) day out-of-suspension.
+The fourth (4) offense will become insubordination because students are refusing to carry out reasonable directions of authorized school personnel and will result in out-of-school suspension.

 Student IDs: All students will be issued an ID and a Ridge Community High School lanyard and must wear or have IDs available at all times.
 Students will be required to use these IDs for lunch, media services, school events, restroom privileges, etc. Students MUST have ID to leave class.
 Computer Usage: All students will have a computer access log on/user name.
 While the student is logged on, he/she is responsible for all activity that occurs on that computer.